IvanWoo22/NJU_seq/README.md

 # 2OMG
 A brand new version of MgR_seq.
+From clean data to positions with 2-O-methylation.

 ## 1. Preparation
 #### Install packages and software.